HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 > There are two hard things in computer science: cache invalidation, naming
 > things, and off-by-one errors.

-Time will tell, but we think we've driven a nail in the coffin of the first one.
+Time will tell, but we think we've driven a nail into the coffin of the first one.

 Tell us what you think!